bennwei/AWS-SageMaker-MLOPs/README.md

 # AWS-SageMaker-MLOPs
 End-to-end machine learning (ML) workflows (MLOPs) using Amazon SageMaker Pipelines, Amazon SageMaker Model Registry, and Amazon SageMaker Clarify.

+In this tutorial, you will implement a SageMaker pipeline to build, train, and deploy an XGBoost binary classification model that predicts the likelihood of an auto insurance claim being fraudulent.
+You will use a synthetically generated auto insurance claims dataset.
+The raw inputs are two tables of insurance data: a claims table and a customers table.
+The claims table has a column named fraud indicating whether a claim was fraudulent or otherwise.
+Your pipeline will process the raw data; create training, validation, and test datasets; and build and evaluate a binary classification model.
+It will then use SageMaker Clarify to test model bias and explainability, and lastly deploy the model for inference.